Acoustic Guitar through Boss GT-8

 The limited number of characters and low resolution of the LCD screen on the GT-8 makes it often difficult to program and maintain a good overview of the effects chain with all the effects parameters.

-The GT-8 version GT-8 FX Floorboard connects to the GT-8 via MIDI.
+The GT-8 version of FX Floorboard called GT-8FxFloorBoard connects to the GT-8 via MIDI.
 It shows the patches, the effects chain and general settings.
 Drag-and-drop the effects in the effects chain to change the order.
 Click to enable/disable effects.
 Double-click to open the parameter sections.
 Use the Assign settings to control what effects and parameters are changed with the CTL pedal and EXP pedal.

 Guitar Simulator

 The FX-2 effect is set to GS (Guitar Simulator).
-All other effects are switched off (including amp and cab).
+All other effects are switched off (including amp and cab simulation).
 The D-OUT represents the Digital Out connector that is put at the end of the chain and, for the context of this post, is connected via an audio interface to the DAW.

 Once the GS is dialed in it depends on the situation what else you add where.
 For live acoustic performances Delay, Chorus and Reverb are obvious choices.
 Besides recording tracks with a mic, you may want to record additional guitar tracks with the sound from the GS in the GT-8 into your DAW.
 You could simultaneous record the mics and GT-8.
 Just to have more options when mixing.